-- Prepared the Board's Annual Wheel for 2019. - Prepared each Board meeting including preparation of the agenda and review of key recommendations to the Board regarding business performance and proposals for budgets/ targets, business plans, strategies/policies, investments, financial reporting, shareholders meetings and ensured follow up on decisions made by the Board. - Reviewed and suggested changes to the documents governing the Board and committees, incl. the Rules of Procedure of the Board, the Chairmanship Charter, charters for the Board committees and the Guidelines for Executive Management. - Planned a self-evaluation process for the Board and Executive Management facilitated internally and initiated subsequently the implementation of the agreed actions. - Conducted the annual review of the company's takeover response capabilities. - Conducted a review of the company's investment portfolio.
+- Prepared the Board's Annual Wheel for 2020. - Prepared each Board meeting including preparation of the agenda and review of key recommendations to the Board regarding business performance and proposals for budgets/ targets, business plans, strategies/policies, investments, financial reporting, shareholders meetings and ensured follow up on decisions made by the Board. - Reviewed and suggested changes to the documents governing the Board and committees, incl. the Rules of Procedure of the Board, the Chairmanship Charter, charters for the Board committees and the Guidelines for Executive Management. - Conducted the annual review of the company's takeover response capabilities. - Conducted a review of the company's investment portfolio.

-Annual general meeting and shareholders
+Annual General Meeting and shareholders

-- Reviewed the recommended agenda for the 2018 annual general meeting. - Conducted meetings with 8 of Novo Nordisk's large shareholders.
+- Reviewed the recommended agenda for the 2019 Annual General Meeting. - Conducted meetings with 8 of Novo Nordisk's large shareholders.